The Digital Piranesi

-Visitors to the Villa, like the ones we see strolling through the grounds in Piranesi’s view, not only came to see the vast galleries of art and multi-terraced gardens, but also hoped to meet the illustrious figures in Albani’s orbit.
-Among his intellectual circle was the German art historian Johann Joachim Winckelmann (1717-68), who he hired as a librarian to catalog, acquire, and curate his collection of art, including prints and drawings.
+Visitors to the Albani Villa, like those strolling through the grounds in Piranesi’s view, not only came to see the vast galleries of art and multi-terraced gardens but also hoped to meet the illustrious figures in Albani’s orbit such as Johann Joachim Winckelmann (1717-68), whom he hired as a librarian to catalog and curate his collection of art, including prints and drawings.
 Piranesi knew Winckelmann’s work well and critiqued his assessment that Roman art was derivative of Greek art.
-Piranesi’s active, if somewhat contentious, participation in this community of artists, poets, antiquarians, and scholars surrounding the cardinal may have informed his choice to represent the Villa Albani among the three modern villas he depicts in the Vedute di Roma.
+Piranesi’s active, if somewhat contentious, participation in this community of artists, poets, antiquarians, and scholars surrounding the cardinal may have informed his choice to include the Villa Albani among the three modern villas he depicts in the Vedute di Roma.

-Piranesi’s connections to Albani date back to the 1740s when Piranesi first arrived in Rome.
-His framing views in Giambattista Nolli’s Topografia di Roma (1748) comprised one of his earliest works and the print was dedicated to none other than Cardinal Alessandro Albani.
-Studies have revealed that Nolli contributed to the design of the Villa, and perhaps the gardens as well given his background in land surveying and cartography (Bevilacqua 1993, 72-75).
-The specificity of the planimetric rendering of the gardens in the Topografia might also confirm his role as architect, since the map was published right when the Villa started to be built.
-Below is a closeup of the map.
+Piranesi’s connections to Albani date back to the 1740s.
+One of his earliest publications, the framing views in Giambattista Nolli’s Topografia di Roma (1748) was dedicated to him.
+Nolli contributed to the design of the Villa and perhaps, given his background in land surveying and cartography, the gardens as well (Bevilacqua 1993, 72-5).
+The specificity of the planimetric rendering of the gardens in the Topografia might also confirm his role as architect, since the map was published at the same time the villa began being built.
+Below is a close-up of the map.

 Nolli’s cartographic vocabulary is reflected in Piranesi’s view of the gardens through aerial perspective, the geometry of the landscape, and emphasis on geographic orientation.
-The only descriptive information Piranesi provides in the caption is the location of Villa outside the Porta Salaria in the northeast of Rome.
-Piranesi represents the villa from an imaginary elevated perspective, a vantage point from which the principal architectural of both the villa and the garden can be seen.
-Originally published in 1769, Piranesi shows the latest expansions of the Villa and landscape not seen in the Nolli map above.
-For example, the newly built loggia at the center of the main building, contained a sculpture gallery that looks out onto the garden, marking the transition from domestic to landscape architecture, as well as from art to nature.
-Moreover, Nolli’s rigid geometry is displayed in the elaborate designs of the parterres (see detail below), orchards with perfectly cut trees, symmetrical colonnades and staircases, classical marble fountains, and articulated vistas, which work together to create an orderly yet idyllic space.
-Wearing their best frocks and waistcoats, well to do visitors in the background encounter all these aesthetic delights of the garden, inviting contemplation or conversation.
+The only descriptive information Piranesi provides in the caption is the location of Villa outside the Porta Salaria northeast of Rome.
+Piranesi represents the villa and garden from an imaginary elevated perspective.
+Originally published in 1769, this veduta shows the latest expansions of the Villa and landscape not seen in Nolli’s map.
+For example, the newly built loggia at the center of the main building contained a sculpture gallery that looks out onto the garden, marking the transition from domestic to landscape architecture, as well as from art to nature.
+Moreover, Nolli’s rigid geometry is displayed in the elaborate designs of the parterres (see details 1 and 2 below), orchards with perfectly cut trees, symmetrical colonnades and staircases, classical marble fountains, and articulated vistas, which work together to create an orderly yet idyllic space.
+Well-dressed visitors in the background encounter the aesthetic delights of the garden, which invite contemplation or conversation.
 Although the seemingly pristine landscape lends an aristocratic air to the scene, Piranesi reminds viewers that such a picturesque view requires labor.
 In the foreground, Piranesi shines a light not on the nobility, but on the ground staff who cultivated, maintained, and worked the land to craft the order the etching celebrates (Holden).

-They are not invisible as in Giuseppe Vasi’s view of the Villa, but are seen throughout the print carrying wheelbarrows, cleaning and organizing, or taking a break (see the closeups above).
-It is interesting to note that Piranesi’s father-in-law was a gardener to the Corsini.
-Perhaps this emphasis on the staff in this view of the Villa Albani reflects Piranesi’s thoughts on the importance of both design and labor in architecture, and his insistence on signing his name to not only as an author and inventor of prints, but also as an engraver who physically worked the copperplate.
+Absent from Giuseppe Vasi’s view of the Villa, its staff appear throughout Piranesi’s print carrying wheelbarrows, cleaning and sorting, or taking a break (see detail 3, 4, and 5 above).
+It is worth noting that Piranesi’s father-in-law was a gardener to the Corsini.
+This emphasis on the staff in this view of the Villa Albani reflects Piranesi’s appreciation of both design and labor in architecture, and it also parallels his insistence on signing his name to not only as an author and inventor of prints, but also as an engraver who physically worked the copperplate.
 (ZL)